 7. Lower (Or Eliminate) Transaction Costs

-Selling a home can be a costly affair, riddled with multiple expenses that can eat into your profits.
+Selling a home can be expensive and cut into your profits due to all the extra costs.
 These often include real estate agent commissions, which can be as high as 6% of the home's selling price, as well as various closing costs and additional fees like inspections and appraisals.

 These upfront costs can quickly add up, reducing the amount you walk away with.
 In contrast, renting out your home allows you to sidestep these substantial expenses.